interledgerjs/ilp-plugin-xrp-paychan/README.md

 you claims for them), but if the amount in-flight exceeds your `inFlightLimit`, you won't acknowledge incoming transfers until you're paid.

+**Warning: This plugin is still in a development state, and should not be used with live accounts.**

 # Example

 ```js